HildisviniOttar/ledger-thorchain/docs/INSTRUCTIONS.md

 ### Technical capabilities
 Transaction messages supported are:
 - **MsgSend** -- sending assets (e.g. RUNE) to another address
-- **MsgDeposit** -- For interacting with the network, for example to `BOND` a THORChain validator node.
+- **MsgDeposit** -- For interacting with the network, for example to `BOND` a THORChain validator node and perform `Swap` transactions.

 The THORChain Ledger app uses HD path `m/44'/931'/0'/0/0`